Written by Lael Wilcox, photos by Nicholas Carman

 After a second cup of coffee, they walk us out to the bikes so we can get riding.
 On the way, Pancho Pescado points out a crack in his fishing boat.
 The Panchos take a minute to discuss it and then we walk to the bikes.
 Pancho Rancho squeezes my fat tires.
 The dog nips at the wife’s sleeve– where she’s still hiding the langosta.
 She shoos him away and he turns to my bike and pees on it.
 We all laugh and wave goodbye.
 They go back to the boat problem and we head out on our bikes.

 Lael is based out of Anchorage, Alaska.
 In 2017, she was named “Bikepacker of the year” by Bikepacking.com.
-She holds the women’s records in the Tour Divide and the Trans Am Bike Race.
+She holds the women’s records in the Tour Divide and the Trans Am Bike Race and is the second woman ever to complete the grueling Navad 1000 course through the Swiss Alps.
 She has ridden over 100,000 miles in 35 countries and there is so much more she wants to explore.
-Her most recent endeavor was riding all of the major roads in Alaska in the summer of 2017.
 As an advocate to get more women on bikes, her current favorite project is Anchorage GRIT, a middle school girls cycling mentorship program.
-She also has a women’s scholarship in the works for the upcoming year.
+This summer she is racing the Tour Divide and The Silk Road Mountain Race in Kyrgyzstan.
 Follow her adventures at laelwilcox.com and on Instagram @laelwilcox.